-Crepes and galettes may be a specialty of Brittany, however over the years skilled chefs have brought the humble comfort dish to Paris and it’s been a favourite ever since.
+Crepes and galettes may be a speciality of Brittany, however, over the years skilled chefs have brought the humble comfort dish to Paris and it’s been a favourite ever since.
 If you wander through the French capital – and particularly through the Montparnasse neighbourhood – you’re likely to stumble upon the top crepes in Paris that’ll please everybody in the family.
 (Yes, even your children.)
 Here’s where to grab the best crepes in Paris below…

 Everything about this modern establishment screams quality, from the carefully sourced organic ingredients to effortlessly chic interiors.
 This vegan-friendly spot in the third arrondissement is a welcome addition to the neighbourhood and proudly boasts its Breizh heritage, filled with delights such as cider jam, andouille sausages and endless cheese.

 The queue outside this laidback joint is a sure sign that the crepes go down a treat here.
-WIth a range of roughly twenty different savoury and sweet crepes, choosing is the hardest part.
+With a range of roughly twenty different savoury and sweet crepes, choosing is the hardest part.
 That said, the strawberry crepe served with a healthy helping of apricot ice cream really hits the spot.

 If you happen to be in the hip Montparnasse neighbourhood, this Paris creperie is a great shout for an affordable snack.
 Always in demand, its menu boasts some of the top crepes in Paris whether you’re looking for a savoury double-stacked galette or a sweet Crepe de Froment packed chocolates, bananas, ice cream and whipped cream.
-If you’ve got children, there won’t be any complaining here.
+If you’ve got children, there won’t be any complaints here.

 Just a stone’s throw from the Montparnasse Tower, this famous neighbourhood spot serves up some of the best crepes in Paris.
 With a wide range of options including camembert, flambe and ice cream, it’s easy to find something you’ll fall in love with at their cosy space.
 Plus, they cater well to those with dietary requirements.